VitalijSipovskij/Final_Project_Data_Analysis_AnomalyDetection_ML_DL/README.md

 The goal of this step is to optimize a stock trading strategy using reinforcement learning.
 Key objectives include:

 1. **Policy Learning:**
-   - The RL model learns a policy that maps states (market conditions) to actions (trading decisions) to maximize expected return (cumulative reward).
+   - The Reinforcement Learning (RL) model learns a policy that maps states (market conditions) to actions (trading decisions) to maximize expected return (cumulative reward).

 2. **Portfolio Management Strategy:**
    - Develop an automated trading strategy that adapts to changing market conditions, making decisions on buying, holding, or selling assets.